novayo/LeetCode/0702_Search_in_a_Sorted_Array_of_Unknown_Size/README.md

 * Memory Usage: 14.7 MB, less than 57.42% of Python3 online submissions for Search in a Sorted Array of Unknown Size.

 > binary search

+---

+try_2.py: O(logn) O(1)

+* Runtime: 40 ms, faster than 64.17% of Python3 online submissions for Search in a Sorted Array of Unknown Size.
+* Memory Usage: 15.2 MB, less than 70.90% of Python3 online submissions for Search in a Sorted Array of Unknown Size.

+> binary search left